mbrandonw/mbrandonw.github.io/_posts/2017-07-17-pretty-printing-html.md

     <> .text(element.name)
     <> prettyPrint(attributes: element.attribs)
     <> .text(">")
-    <> (element.content == nil ? .empty : .hardline)
+    <> (element.children == nil ? .empty : .hardline)
 }
 ```

-The most complicated part of this is how we checked if `children` is `nil` to determine if we need to print a newline so that children are printed inside the tag. (todo: mention empty here instead of later)
+The most complicated part of this is how we checked if `children` is `nil` to determine if we need to print a newline so that children are printed inside the tag.
+In the case of `children` being `nil` we can use the `empty` document to signify that there is nothing left to do.

 ### Pretty printing an array of attributes